Stalking Defense Attorney in Michigan

 Extensive Experience Defended Stalking Charges

-The award winning attorneys at LEWIS & DICKSTEIN, P.L.L.C. are here to help you.
+The award-winning attorneys at LEWIS & DICKSTEIN, P.L.L.C. are here to help you.
 Our attorneys have decades of experience representing people charged with crimes.
-We understand the stress, the worry and the fear involved in facing the criminal justice system.
+We understand the stress, the worry, and the fear involved in facing the criminal justice system.
 You MUST NOT enter a courtroom and face a prosecutor and judge without the best legal representation available.
 Your future and possibly your freedom is at stake.
 LEWIS & DICKSTEIN, P.L.L.C. is well respected by prosecutors and judges.
-We have a reputation of being passionate, compassionate, and presenting well thought out and creative defenses for our clients.
+We have a reputation for being passionate, compassionate, and presenting well thought out and creative defenses for our clients.
 You can expect nothing but the best from the attorneys at LEWIS & DICKSTEIN, P.L.L.C.
-Please call us at (248) 263-6800 for a free consultation or complete a Request for Assistance Form and we will contact you.

 Call us today at (248) 263-6800 for a free consultation, or complete a Request for Assistance Form and we will contact you promptly.